 In any case, there are reasons to doubt whether the crime rate would fall quite as dramatically as advocates of legalization have suggested.
 Amsterdam, where access to drugs is relatively unproblematic, is among the most violent and squalid cities in Europe.
 The idea behind crime—of getting rich, or at least richer, quickly and without much effort—is unlikely to disappear once drugs are freely available to all who want them.
 And it may be that officially sanctioned antisocial behavior—the official lifting of taboos—breeds yet more antisocial behavior, as the “broken windows” theory would suggest.

-If you’ve read it before, why not read it again.
+If you’ve read it before, why not reread it.

 It is on my list of things that need re-reading every six to twelve months.